earojas4/6399-Project/Datasets/dataPreparation.md

 ## Combined Set
 The combined dataset featured 13716 images with 50435 annotations total.
 Corn leaf blight was limited to 1000 (train)/250 (test). (see **full_dataset_customDataset.py**)

+## Data Loading
+Training datasets are further split into training and validition subsets for use in k-fold cross validation for most models.
+This is covered in **training_validation_loop.py**.
+The loaders change with each fold in that loop.

+K-fold cross validation does not take place before testing in the POV Combined models and can be passed into a dataLoader just once.
+Testing datasets can be passed into a dataLoader right after importing the dataset. (see **sample_loader.py** for and example of train and test dataLoaders)